Donald Trump's day: Kanye, NFL stars, Bill Gates

 Trump has been spending nearly all his days since the election in his upper floor office in Trump Tower holding meetings on his presidential transition.
 The President-elect has been staffing his Cabinet and meeting with his top transition and incoming White House staff.

 But Tuesday was dominated by the big-name attendees, leading critics of Trump to ask why he had time to meet with the recently hospitalized rapper amid reports he frequently declines his Presidential Daily Briefing on top intelligence matters.
+Later Tuesday, Sean Spicer, a top Republican National Committee adviser, said Trump is now getting the briefing three times a week.

-He also postponed a news conference to discuss how he will remove himself from his company's operations because his team says it's complicated and they need more time.
+Trump also postponed a news conference to discuss how he will remove himself from his company's operations because his team says it's complicated and they need more time.

 Also not seen in Trump Tower was Trump's freshly named secretary of state nominee, ExxonMobil chief Rex Tillerson, as he faces questions from senators about his relationship with Russia.